ecg-marktplaats/marktplaats-api-guidelines/docs/urls-and-uris.md

 Some clients do not support all methods (e.g. `DELETE` or `PATCH` is not supported from Javascript in the browser), the `_method` url parameter can be used to mimic any request method.
+Instead of the `_method` parameter, we also should support setting the method using the request header `X-HTTP-METHOD-OVERRIDE` (optionally other headers, like `X-HTTP-METHOD` and `X-METHOD-OVERRIDE` may also be supported).

 Example: